ge8/docaas-devlab/README.md

 In this session, we crack open the IDE to secure a multi-tenant SaaS platform built on a ReactJS web app and NodeJS serverless microservices.
 We use Amazon API Gateway and Amazon Cognito to simplify the operation and security of the service's API and identity functionality.
 We enforce tenant isolation and data partitioning with OAuth's JWT tokens.
 We'll then abstract the security complexity from developers to keep operational burden to a minimum, maximizing developer productivity, and maintaining a great developer experience.

 # Machine prerequisites:
-Install and configure AWS CLI
-Install and configure AWS SAM CLI
-A domain or subdomain name in AWS Route 53
+Install and configure AWS CLI for ap-southeast-2 region Install and configure AWS SAM CLI for ap-southeast-2 region A domain or subdomain name in AWS Route 53
 An AWS ACM certificate in the us-east-1 region for the domain name above.
 A private S3 bucket: SAMBUCKET